-Mr. Bat-Ochir Sukhbaatar, Non-Executive Director
+Mr Bat-Ochir Sukhbaatar, Non-Executive Director (not re-elected at AGM on 12 September 2018)

-Mr. Sukhbaatar is a successful businessman and entrepreneur with more than 20 years' experience in international commerce, public relations, trade policy, and infrastructure building in Mongolia.
-Mr. Sukhbaatar began his career with the Ulaanbaatar City Authority, ultimately employed as senior engineer-economist.
+Mr Sukhbaatar is a businessman and entrepreneur with more than 20 years' experience in international commerce, public relations, trade policy, and infrastructure building in Mongolia.
+Mr. Sukhbaatar began his care er with the Ulaanbaatar City Authority, ultimately employed as senior engineer-economist.
 In 1992 he co-founded one of the first private companies in Mongolia focusing on the trade and distribution of imported petroleum and petroleum products in Mongolia through the Global Line Company LLC network of petrol stations and wholesale dealers.
 In 2009, he and his partners established Geotrass LLC which is engaged in road, bridge and dam construction, fibre optic communications installation and mining logistics.

-Mr. Sukhbaatar graduated from the Moscow State Automobile and Road Technical University in Russia and obtained an MBA from the City University of Seattle in the USA.
-Mr. Sukhbaatar is a native of Mongolia and fluent in Russian and English.
+Mr Sukhbaatar graduated from the Moscow State Automobile and Road Technical University in Russia and obtained an MBA from the City University of Seattle in the USA.
+Mr Sukhbaatar is a native of Mongolia and fluent in Russian and English.
 He has not held any other listed directorships over the past three years.

-Mr. Jack James, Non-Executive Director & Company Secretary (resigned 4 May 2018)
+Mr Jack James, Non-Executive Director & Company Secretary (resigned 4 May 2018)

-Mr. Jack James has a Bachelor of Business from the Queensland University of Technology and is a Chartered Accountant.
-Mr. James provides accounting, secretarial and advisory advice to private and public companies, government and other stakeholders.
+Mr James has a Bachelor of Business from the Queensland University of Technology and is a Chartered Accountant.
+Mr James provides accounting, secretarial and advisory advice to private and public companies, government and other stakeholders.
 Mr. James has over fifteen years' experience in chartered accounting specialising in corporate advisory and reconstruction.

-Mr. James is currently a director of AIM traded Harvest Minerals Limited (appointed 3 July 2017).
-Mr. James was previously a director of Lithex Resources Limited (appointed 12 December 2013, resigned 29 January 2015), WestStar Industrial Limited (appointed 15 October 2014, resigned 10 September 2015), Castillo Copper Limited (appointed 13 August 2015, resigned 6 May 2016), Ausmex Mining Group Limited (appointed 22 August 2011, resigned 14 May 2015, appointed 21 May 2015, resigned 6 May 2016), Premiere Eastern Energy Limited (appointed 18 March 2015, resigned 20 October 2016), and Wolf Petroleum Limited (appointed 17 August 2016, resigned 30 October 2017).
+Mr James is currently a director of AIM traded Harvest Minerals Limited (appointed 3 July 2017).
+Mr. James was previously a director Castillo Copper Limited (appointed 13 August 2015, resigned 6 May 2016), Ausmex Mining Group Limited (appointed 22 August 2011, resigned 14 May 2015, appointed 21 May 2015, resigned 6 May 2016), Premiere Eastern Energy Limited (appointed 18 March 2015, resigned 20 October 2016), and Wolf Petroleum Limited (appointed 17 August 2016, resigned 30 October 2017).
 He has not held any other listed directorships over the past three years.

-Ms. Paula Cowan, Non-Executive Director (appointed 28 March 2017; resigned 4 May 2018)
+Ms Paula Smith (nee Cowan), Non-Executive Director (appointed 28 March 2017; resigned 4 May 2018)

-Ms. Cowan is a finance professional with over 15 years' experience and is presently a Director of Palisade Business Consulting, a consulting and secretarial advisory firm specialising in business advisory, consulting and finance and secretarial support services to SME's and ASX listed entities.
-Ms. Cowan previously held senior roles in advisory firms KordaMentha and Ernst and Young.
-Ms. Cowan holds a Bachelor of Commerce/Law (Hons), is a qualified Chartered Accountant and a Graduate of the Australian Institute of Company Directors.
+Ms Smith is a finance professional with over 15 years' experience and is presently a Director of Palisade Business Consulting, a consulting and secretarial advisory firm specialising in business advisory, consulting and finance and secretarial support services to SME's and ASX listed entities.
+Ms Smith previously held senior roles in advisory firms KordaMentha and Ernst and Young.
+Ms Smith holds a Bachelor of Commerce/Law (Hons), is a qualified Chartered Accountant and a Graduate of the Australian Institute of Company Directors.

-Ms. Cowan is currently a director of Valor Resources Limited (appointed 9 May 2016).
-Ms. Cowan was previously a director of Lithex Resources Limited (appointed 29 January 2015, resigned 2 December 2016).
+Ms Smith is currently a director of Valor Resources Limited (appointed 9 May 2016).
+Ms Smith was previously a director of Lithex Resources Limited (appointed 29 January 2015, resigned 2 December 2016).
 She has not held any other listed directorships over the past three years.